The League shall be called 'THE CREWE & DISTRICT BADMINTON LEAGUE'.

 b) Individual Registrations - The junior fee is for members under the age of 18 on the 1st September.
 Senior £4, Junior £2

-c) County and BE - County and Badminton England affiliation fees shall be paid to the Badminton England on or before November 1st (BE insurance begins on 1st October, or when affiliations are paid).
-County fee £3.75 Senior, £1.10 Junior.
-BE fee £16.00, Junior £5.00.
+c) County and BE - County and Badminton England affiliation fees shall be paid to the Badminton England on or before September 30th (BE insurance begins on 1st October, or when affiliations are paid).
+County fee £4.00 Senior, £2.00 Junior.

 Any club not having paid its fees as required, renders itself liable on decision of the Executive Committee, to having its whole season's fixtures declared void, and to be refused entry into all League Tournaments and Competitions.

 The Leagues financial year shall end on the 31st March.